10thfloor/fly-autoplacer/README.md

 - **Real-Time Monitoring**: Integrate with monitoring tools like Prometheus and Grafana.
 - **Improved State Management**: Utilize distributed key-value stores like etcd or Consul.
 - **Autoscaling Integration**: Explore Fly.io's built-in autoscaling capabilities.

-## Troubleshooting

-- **Authentication Errors**:

-  - Ensure your `FLY_API_TOKEN` is correct and has the necessary permissions.
-  - Verify that the token is correctly specified in the `.env` file.

-- **Empty Output or Missing Regions**:

-  - Confirm that your application is receiving traffic.
-  - Check that Prometheus metrics are enabled and accessible.

 ## License